nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 - Go to infirmerie left, bedrooms
 - Go back storage
 	- Hey!
 What are you doing here?!
-	- Calm down, little girl.
+	- Calm down, little woman.
 I won't hurt you.
 	- I still don't understand you.
 - Retalk
 	- Can you tell me your name?